ysndr/MSc-Thesis/chapter/evaluation.md

 Usability proves hard to quantify, as it is tightly connected to subjective perception, expectations and tolerances.
 The structure of the survey is guided by two additional objectives, endorsing the separation of individual features.
 On one hand, the survey should inform the future development of NLS; which feature has to be improved, which bugs exist, what do users expect.
-This data is important as for NLS both as an LSP implementation for Nickel (affecting the perceived maturity of Nickel) as well as a generic basis for other projects.
+This data is important for NLS both as an LSP implementation for Nickel (affecting the perceived maturity of Nickel) and a generic basis for other projects.
 On the other hand, all features are implemented on top of the same base (cf. [@sec:implementation]).
 The survey should therefore also uncover problems with the underlying architecture of NLS.
 This includes NLS language abstractions (cf. [@sec:linearization]) and functions referenced from the Nickel core.

 The quantitative study in contrast focuses on measurable performance.
-Similarly to the survey based evaluation it should reveal insight for different features and tasks separately.
+Similarly to the survey-based evaluation, the quantitative study should reveal insight for different features and tasks separately.
-Yet, the focus lies on uncovering potential spikes in latencies, and making empirical observations about the influence of Nickel file sizes.
+The focus lies on uncovering potential spikes in latencies, and making empirical observations about the influence of Nickel file sizes.
 An additional objective, in line with the definition of the performance metric in [#sec:metrics], is to show the influence of growing file sizes in practice.

 ### Qualitative